bettyYHchen/docker-setup-example/README.md

 I have updated romenext to work with Neo4j 4.2.
 To set up a neo4j 4.2 container with configurations that work with romenext, please take a look at the folder docker_neo4j_4.2.
 The set up of the mysql container remains unchanged.

 The docker images would be updated in docker hub.
 Use the tag "yourname4.2".
 For example, docker pull emptylot/romenext_rev3:betty4.2 will pull an image use betty's ip and it's compatiable with neo4j 4.2.

+If you are using a linux os, you can pull the image using "docker pull emptylot/romenext_rev3:dynamic_ip4.2" to get romenext work with neo4j 4.2.
+Use the ip address of the romenext container browse to the application (You can obtain the ip of the container by using the command "docker inspect romenext_app_rev3").